 There are some great Honolulu Attractions to discover, experience, and remember when visiting Oahu!
-From the simple pleasures of visiting the Waikiki Aquarium and the Honolulu Zoo, to swimming with the many colorful Hanauma Bay Oahu fish, there are some wonderful Honolulu Attractions worth discovering.
-Once you’ve had enough sun and sand and need a little break, you can mozy on down to Pearl Harbor, the Iolani Palace Honolulu , and the Bishop Museum Hawaii.
+From the simple pleasures of visiting the popular Waikiki Aquarium and the Honolulu Zoo, to swimming with the many colorful Hanauma Bay Oahu fish, there are some wonderful Oahu Attractions worth discovering.
+Once you’ve had enough sun & sand and need a little break, and looking for other things to do in Oahu, you can learn some of Hawaii's history at Pearl Harbor, the Iolani Palace Honolulu , Pali Lookout, and the Bishop Museum.

 The monkeys, elephants, giraffes, zebras, cheetahs, lions, alligators, tropical birds and many other zoo members will be waiting to greet you with aloha!

 Take a moment to pay respect and honor to

 the soldiers who fought and perished during the battle

 Harbor – a moment in history that sent

 for a small group tour and avoid long lines.

 The Arizona Memorial and the Missouri Battleship monuments have a powerful presence that will leave you in awe and full of emotion.